 - 4a.
 Begin to tighten the couplings together by hand.
-Turn the swivel nuts by hand until it is certain that the threads are properly engaged. - 4b.
+Continue to turn the swivel nuts by hand until it is certain that the threads are properly engaged. - 4b.
 Using two wrenches, one to rotate the swivel nut and one to hold the tubing in place, tighten each coupling.